-Towards the Eastern shore, we can see the African African Fish Eagle, Wattled Lapwig, Saddle Billed stock, and the Abyssinian ground hornbill.
+Towards the Eastern shore, we can see the African African Fish Eagle, Wattled Lapwing, Saddle Billed stock, and the Abyssinian ground hornbill.

-As we travel west, we can see the a shoebill, blue breasted king fisher, and the black bellied bustard.
+As we travel west, we can see the shoebill, blue-breasted kingfisher, and the black-bellied bustard.

 “We can’t see crocodiles since it’s too early and extremely chilly,” Mr. Jackson told us.